pureboard/react-native-pure-funnel/README.md

 3. Import useFunnel and initialize it by passing steps and options (optional) as parameters.
 4. You can handle funnel transitions using `funnelNavigation`.
 5. Configure the Android back button and the react-navigation header appropriately (using funnelNavigation.goBack).
 6. Each funnel step has the default dimensions of the `viewport’s screenWidth and screenHeight`.
-If you're using react-navigation's stack navigator, pass the `headerHeight` to the Funnel as `extraHeight` prop.
 7. For more details, refer to the usage code below or the example app in the repository.

 ```tsx